Lithuanian–Muscovite War (1487–1494): History

 By the 1480s, the Principality of Moscow had conquered the Novgorod Republic, the Principality of Tver, and in 1487, Moscow's troops took Kazan and made the Khanate of Kazan its vassal.
 At the same time, the doctrine of the "Third Rome" was formed in Moscow, and the Muscovite princes began to actively "gather the Russian lands" that had previously been part of Kievan Rus'.

-In the second half of the 15th century, the Moscow launched an offensive on the Ruthenian lands under Lithuania.
+In the second half of the 15th century, Moscow launched an offensive on the Ruthenian lands under Lithuania.
 At the same time, after a civil war in the Grand Duchy of Lithuania (1432–1438) and the unsuccessful attempt to create the Grand Duchy of Rus, some of the Ruthenian magnates and princes decided to turn to Moscow for help.
 Disagreeing with the union of the Lithuanian-Rus state with Poland, they negotiated with the Moscow prince and even began to move to the Moscow state.

 In the summer of 1482, Prince Ivan III of Russia sent an embassy, valuable gifts, and a considerable sum of money to the Crimean Khan Meñli I Giray in an attempt to make him attack the Lithuanian Rus' lands.
 Mengli Geray, at the urging of the Prince of Moscow, went on a campaign to Kiev.
 On September 1, he captured the city, burned cathedrals and churches, and captured many people.
 As a gift to Prince Ivan of Moscow, the khan sent a cart with looted goods from Kiev's cathedrals and churches, including an iconostasis, a golden bowl and a discus from St. Sophia Cathedral.

 At the same time, in the 1480s, a number of raids by Moscow detachments took place on the border territories of the Grand Duchy of Lithuania, Russia and Samogitia.
 Thus, in 1487, Prince Ivan Vorotynsky attacked Mezetsk and plundered it.
 This was the reason for the official start of the war.

 The Moscow-Lithuanian war is divided into two stages: